-The City of Waukesha currently obtains more than 87 percent of its water supply from the deep St. Peter Sandstone Aquifer.
+The City of Waukesha currently obtains approximately 80 percent of its water supply from the deep St. Peter Sandstone Aquifer.
 Near and east of the City, the aquifer is confined by a geological feature - the Maquoketa shale layer - that limits natural recharge of the aquifer.
-Continued use of the aquifer by the City and surrounding communities since the 19th century and the presence of the Maquoketa shale have led to the 500- to 600-foot decline in aquifer water levels.49 These levels continue to drop 5 to 9 feet per year.50 Reduced groundwater levels in southeastern Wisconsin have in turn affected regional surface waters, which now receive about 18 percent51 less in groundwater contribution as water migrates toward the deep aquifer.
+Continued use of the aquifer by the City and surrounding communities since the 19th century and the presence of the Maquoketa shale have led to the 500- to 600-foot decline in aquifer water levels (SEWRPC, 12/2010a, pp. 108-09).
+Reduced groundwater levels in southeastern Wisconsin have in turn affected regional surface waters, which now receive about 18 percent less in groundwater contribution as water migrates toward the deep aquifer (USGS, 2007).
 Significant water quality issues occur with declining water levels in the deep aquifer, including increased levels of salts and radium (a naturally occurring element in the deep aquifer that can cause cancer).